LuxyDuxy/MultiTask/README.md

 #MultiTask
 My first project!
-It allows you to spam someone(not to annoy someone, just to prank someone).
+It allows you to spam someone(not to annoy someone, just to prank someone), count, show time, mine crypto.
 Hope you enjoy!
-Copy the code from spam.txt and run it in CMD!
+Copy the code from MultiTask.txt and run it in CMD!
-After it says welcome, you need to run the spam procedure by typing: spam()